 - Use extensions to configure the VM after it is provisioned.

-For additional considerations, please refer to Designing VM Scale Sets for Scale.
+For some additional considerations, please refer to Designing VM Scale Sets for Scale.

-Configuring scale out and scale up when creating VMSS
+Configuring scale out and scale up after creating VMSS

 After the deployment, we can see that there are some related resources in the same resource group of the VMSS: We have created a public IP for the load balancer and a virtual network for our VMSS.